Chirayu-Tripathi/MongoDB-Querifier/README.md

  * It adapts to the nuances of each question, leading to more accurate and efficient queries.

 In the provided example from the notebook, RAG correctly generates { $expr: { $gt: [{ $strLenCP: "$body" }, 50] } }, understanding that $strLenCP is needed for string length.
 Without RAG, it incorrectly uses { body: { $gt: 50 } }, treating body as a number instead of string.

+**Future Scope**
+Need to check how this method performs with LLMs fine-tuned on MongoDB question-answer pairs, test this proces on fine-tuned Phi-2 from [nl2query](https://github.com/Chirayu-Tripathi/nl2query)

+**License**

+This project is open-source and available under the MIT License.